Kidney Problems in Cats: Symptoms, Causes, and Treatment

 • Fever and abdominal pain

-• Difficulty urinating and blood in urine
+• Difficulty urinating and blood in the urine

 • Vomiting and lethargy